RaphaelAdrian/HOLE/README.md

 # HOLE
 ## Overview
-I was tasked to build my own Hole.io game in 4 days.
-Made with Unity Game Engine (URP).
+I was tasked to build my own Hole.io game in 4 days using Unity Game Engine (URP).

 ## Mechanics
 Player needs to absorb as many food as he can within the time limit.